SachsA/Scroller/README.md

 # scroller
-Epitech, first year Rush.
-Graphic, make a scroller with different effect.
+Epitech, first year rush graphic in c with the CSFML.

+Goal of the project ==> make a scroller with different effect !

-To compile : make To compile again and clean ".o" and the binary : make re.
+To compile : make.

+To recompile the project : make re.

 To clean all : make fclean.

 To use it :
-              --> ./scroller text
+              ./scroller text
-              --> ./srcoller thick
+              ./srcoller thick
-              --> ./scroller mask
+              ./scroller mask
-              --> ./scroller pokemon
+              ./scroller pokemon
-              --> ./scroller slider
+              ./scroller slider
-              --> ./scroller stars
+              ./scroller stars

 Group that make the project :
 Alexandre Sachs.
 Kellian Cpierre.
 Thomas Lombard.
-(All Epitech Bordeaux)
+(All in Epitech Bordeaux)